bluemarblepayroll/db_fuel/README.md

 Notes:

-* Since we specified the `primary_key`, the records' `id` attributes should be set to their respective primary key values.
+* Since we specified the `primary_keyed_column`, the records' `id` attributes should be set to their respective primary key values.
 * Composite primary keys are not currently supported.
 * Set `debug: true` to print out each INSERT statement in the output (not for production use.)

 #### Inserting Only New Records

 Another job `db_fuel/active_record/find_or_insert` allows for an existence check to performed each insertion.
 If a record is found then it will not insert the record.
-If `primary_key` is set then the existence check will also still set the primary key on the payload's respective object.
+If `primary_keyed_column` is set then the existence check will also still set the primary key on the payload's respective object.
 Note that composite primary keys are not currently supported.
 We can build on the above insert example for only inserting new patients if their chart_number is unique:

 ````ruby
 pipeline = {